Google has Changed Top Stories in Carousels in Search Results

 Importance Scores for Top Stories

-The importance score for a particular news story may be included in the same snapshot that identifies the particular news story.
+The importance score for a particular news story may get included in the same snapshot that identifies the particular news story.
 These are the things considered in the creation of such importance scores:

 - A number of articles written about a news story (when each news story relates to a general event such as snow in Washington, D.C. and the separate articles were published by different news distributors)

-- A cumulative number of clicks on articles about a news story
+- Clicks on articles about a news story

-- A cumulative number of queries received from user devices for which articles for a news story are responsive, are selected, or both
+- Queries received from user devices for which articles for a news story are responsive, are selected, or both

-- A rate of change of a metric for a news story (when the metric may be clicks, queries, social actions)
+- Change of a metric for a news story (when the metric may become clicks, queries, social actions)

 - A time, recency or freshness of publication related to a news story